finmango/research/README.md

 * More robust statistical analysis due to interpret-able, probabilistic-ally grounded metrics.
 * Cross-term and cross-time comparability, which is not possible with 0–100 RSV scales.

-As such, our method provides deeper insights into search behavior and allows for more precise linkages with outcomes.
+As such, our method provides deeper insights into search behavior and allows for more precise linkages.

 ## Why our website is on GitHub